oceandatalab/FluxEngine/README.md

 ==========
 Main contacts: Jamie D. Shutler (j.d.shutler@exeter.ac.uk) and Daniel J. Ford (d.ford@exeter.ac.uk)

 The FluxEngine is an open source atmosphere-ocean gas flux data processing toolbox.
-The toolbox has so far contributed to 13 different journal publications, resulting in 5 press releases, contributed to 2 completed PhDs and 1 ongoing PhD, has been used within 5 UK and EU research projects and has been used in undergraduate and masters level teaching.
-It is now being used within the European Integrated Carbon Observing System (ICOS).
+The toolbox has so far contributed to 23 different journal publications, resulting in 6 press releases, has contributed to 3 completed PhDs, has been used within 7 UK and EU research projects, and 5 European Space Agency reasearch projects, and it has been used in undergraduate and masters level teaching (in the UK and Europe) including ICOS and IOCCP training.
 This work collectively identifies and quantifies the importance of the oceans in regulating and storing carbon.

 Known issues with v4.0.7
 ----